Denial of a Concealed Weapon License

-An initial or renewal application may be denied for any of the following reasons:
+An application may be denied for any of the following reasons:

 - The applicant is prohibited under state or federal law from owning or possessing a firearm.

 - The applicant made a “material misstatement” on the application form.

 - As indicated on the application form, you are required to disclose any offense for which you have ever been charged, arrested, convicted or plead guilty to – even if the offense was later dismissed.
 If applicant is not otherwise prohibited, the denial letter will include instructions on how to request a complete criminal history record check so that full disclosure can be made when applicant is able to reapply.

 - a felony offense, a crime of violence or domestic violence, or an offense involving moral turpitude;